pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_update.hbs.md

 Declares the current state of an occurrence of a vulnerability, after automated or manual analysis.

-- resolved = the vulnerability has been remediated.
+- resolved = the vulnerability is remediated.
-- resolved_with_pedigree = the vulnerability has been remediated and evidence of the changes are provided in the affected components pedigree containing verifiable commit history and/or diff(s).
+- resolved_with_pedigree = the vulnerability is remediated and evidence of the changes are provided in the affected components pedigree containing verifiable commit history or diffs.
-- exploitable = the vulnerability may be directly or indirectly exploitable.
+- exploitable = the vulnerability might be directly or indirectly exploitable.
 - in_triage = the vulnerability is being investigated.
 - false_positive = the vulnerability is not specific to the component or service and was falsely identified or associated.